-In Northern Ireland, we will provide you with a completion certificate which you must take to the court you were sentenced at.
-We will also send a copy of the certificate to the court.
-The court will then notify the Driver & Vehicle Agency (DVA).
+In Northern Ireland, we will provide you with 2 copies of the certificate.
+One is to be retained by you for insurance purposes.
+You must take the other to the court you were sentenced at.
+The court will notify the Driver & vehicle Agency (DVA).

 - Will this reduce my insurance premium?

 Whilst we cannot guarantee this will reduce your insurance premium, many insurance companies now accept a certificate of completion as indicating that you are a much lower risk and they recognise the value of the course in reducing reconviction rates.
 Many offenders find they will achieve a significant discount.